Gradiška, Bosnia and Herzegovina

-It is geographically located in eastern Krajina region, and the town is situated on the Lijevče plain, on the right bank of the Sava river across from Stara Gradiška, Croatia, and about 40 km north of Banja Luka.
+It is located in eastern Krajina region, and the town is situated on the Lijevče plain, on the right bank of the Sava river across from Stara Gradiška, Croatia, and about 40 km north of Banja Luka.

 History

 In the Roman period this town was of strategic importance; a port of the Roman fleet was situated here.
 Among notable archaeological findings are a viaduct.

 Gradiški Brod is mentioned for the first time as a town in c.
 1330.
-It had a major importance as the location where the Sava river used to be crossed.
+It had a major importance as a Sava river crossing.
 By 1537, the town and its surroundings came under Ottoman rule.

-The Ottoman built a fortress, which served as the Bosnia Eyalet's northern defense line.
-The town was also called Berbir because of the fortress.
+The Ottoman built a fortress here, which served as the Bosnia Eyalet's northern defense line.
+The town was also called Berbir or Turska Gradiška because of the fortress.
+During the Austro-Turkish War, the battle for Turska Gradiška began on 23 June 1789.
+After the forces of Generalfeldmarschall Ernst Gideon von Laudon captured the fortress on 9 July, Johann Thomas Trattnern made a map of it and Stara Gradiška.